-South East Dorset Green Party will be contesting the General Election in June 2017 with a candidate standing in four of the constituencies we represent - Bournemouth East, Bournemouth West, Christchurch, and Poole.
+South East Dorset Green Party contested the General Election in June 2017 with a candidate standing in four of the constituencies we represent - Bournemouth East, Bournemouth West, Christchurch, and Poole.
 It has been decided, after discussions with the Liberal Democrat candidate for Mid Dorset and North Poole, that we will support her in this election.
+Results of the election can be seen here.

 The party made a Dorset-first during the 2015 general elections as they announced a full slate of Green Party MP candidates.
 The 2015 elections also saw Bournemouth elect its first ever Green Party councillor, Simon Bull of Winton East.
 Simon commented: “Having run a full slate in 2015, won a council seat and now to be running again in 2017 really shows that the green movement is taking hold across Dorset.
 People are tired of politics as usual and want to see some changes.”

-The South East Dorset Green Party completed its internal nomination process on Wednesday 26th April and is running the following candidates:
+The South East Dorset Green Party completed its internal nomination process on Wednesday 26th April and ran the following candidates:

 Bournemouth East – Alasdair Keddie